cristianmtr/tracker/README.md

 # TODO
+- optimization: when submitting an update to a task (or creating one), don't do a full get afterwards:
+  - store the modifications as they are, and only wait for a response from the server that the data has been successfully submitted;
+	- if so, the row is simply updated / created;
 - in order to accommodate for multiple users modifying and creating tasks in the database, I should do the following:
   - have a dict mapping user_token to last time the user got an update;
   - have another dict mapping time of entry update/creation to type of item and its unique id;